Dr. Kligler is the National Director for the Integrative Health Coordinating Center at the Veterans Health Administration.

 In addition, Dr. Kligler is Co-Director of the Beth Israel Fellowship Program in Integrative Medicine, which accepted its first fellows for training in January 2002, and teaches in the Beth Israel Residency Program in Urban Family Practice.
 He is former Chair of the Consortium of Academic Health Centers for Integrative Medicine.
 Dr. Kligler is the author of Curriculum in Complementary Therapies: A Guide for the Medical Educator, and co-editor of Integrative Medicine: Principles for Practice, a textbook published by McGraw-Hill in 2004.
 He is also Co-Editor-in-Chief of the peer-reviewed journal EXPLORE: The Journal of Science and Healing.
 Dr. Kligler is certified in Ericksonian Hypnotherapy and acupuncture.

-The Leadership Program sat down with core faculty member, Ben Kligler, MD, National Director for the Integrative Health Coordinating Center at the Veterans Health Administration.
+The Leadership Program sat down with core faculty member, Ben Kligler, MD, MPH, National Director for the Integrative Health Coordinating Center at the Veterans Health Administration.
 Below is a transcript of that conversation that has been edited for clarity.

 As one of the core faculty members of the Leadership Program, I have a number of different roles.
 I’m part of the immersions experiences and share information about what Integrative Leadership means and what it has meant in the field.
 In this respect, one component is sharing practical information about programs that have come and gone over the years and what has made some of the programs succeed and others not.
 These are vital perspectives to bring to any Integrative Leadership role.
 Having been around for a couple of decades and watched the field evolve, I also mentor participants, especially as they are developing their projects and want ideas, insights and input.